cbattenplowright/annas_restaurant_recommender/README.md

 The technologies used for this project are:

-- Intelliji IDEA, running JDK 17
+- IntelliJ IDEA, running JDK 17
 - Spring Boot
-- H2 Server
 - Postman
 - Postico